Lightning vs. Penguins Player Props Betting Odds

 Sidney Crosby Props

-Sidney Crosby is a key piece of the offense for Pittsburgh with 24 total points this season.
-He has scored 13 goals and added 11 assists in 21 games.
+Sidney Crosby is one of the impact players on offense for Pittsburgh with 26 total points (1.1 per game), with 15 goals and 11 assists in 24 games.

 Crosby Recent Games